 Bronze is a multitasker metal that comes in many compositions.
 It’s more common and trusted among users due to its use since ancient times.
 We are going to discuss the properties of bronze below to get a better understanding.

 - Bronze exhibits hood strength within its structure.
-However, it is brittle but is far less brittle than iron and similar metals.
+However, it is brittle but far less than iron and similar metals.

 - We can install bronze at flammable and explosive sites.
 It is because it doesn’t produce sparks when we strike bronze against hard surfaces.
 It means bronze is suitable for heat-sensitive areas.